Motorola 68000 series: Uses

-The Genesis has a 68000 clocked at 7.67 MHz as its main CPU.
+The Genesis has a 68000 clocked at 7.6 MHz as its main CPU.

 The 680x0 line of processors has been used in a variety of systems, from high-end Texas Instruments calculators (the TI-89, TI-92, and Voyage 200 lines) to all of the members of the Palm Pilot series that run Palm OS 1.x to 4.x (OS 5.x is ARM-based), and even radiation-hardened versions in the critical control systems of the Space Shuttle.

-The 680x0 CPU family became most well known for powering desktop computers and video game consoles such as the Macintosh 128K, Amiga, Sinclair QL, Atari ST, Genesis / Mega Drive, NG AES/Neo Geo CD, CDTV.
+The 680x0 family was well known for powering desktop computers and video game consoles such as the Macintosh 128K, Amiga, Sinclair QL, Atari ST, Genesis / Mega Drive, Neo Geo AES/Neo Geo CD, CDTV.
 They were the processors of choice in the 1980s for Unix workstations and servers such as AT&T's UNIX PC, Tandy's Model 16/16B/6000, Sun Microsystems' Sun-1, Sun-2, Sun-3, NeXT Computer, Silicon Graphics (SGI), and numerous others.

 The Saturn uses the 68000 for audio processing and other I/O tasks, while the Jaguar includes a 68000 intended for basic system control and input processing, but was frequently used for running game logic.
-Many arcade boards also use 68000 processors including those from Capcom, SNK, and Sega.
+Many arcade boards also use processors from the 680x0 family including those from Sega, Capcom, and SNK.